NCCWSL: NATIONAL CONFERENCE FOR COLLEGE WOMEN STUDENT LEADERS

 THANK YOU to the 2016-17 Student Advisory Council members: Suzanna Carnevali-Doan from the University of Pittsburgh, Allison Dushack from Robert Morris University, Virginia Njenga from Indiana University of Pennsylvania, and Danita Scott from the University of Pittsburgh.

-CONGRATULATIONS to Sarah Best, a senior at the University of Pittsburgh, for serving as a member of the 2016-17 Student Advisory Council.
+CONGRATULATIONS to Sarah Best, a senior at the University of Pittsburgh, for serving as a member on the 2016-2017 Student Advisory Council.
 Learn more about her.